 Poor Password Practices and Their Consequences

 Choosing a poor password has a number of potentially devastating outcomes for the security and privacy of your personal information.
 Users will frequently choose passwords that are short and easy to remember.
-A list of the most common passwords includes 123456, password, letmein and other well-known passwords.
+(Storm, 2016)A list of the most common passwords includes 123456, password, letmein and other well-known passwords.
+(Storm, 2016)

 Passwords that are short or common are not only easily guessed by a human attacker, but are even more easily broken by automated tools by hackers.
-These tools are built to recover passwords using a variety of techniques, including dictionary searches, brute force, and rainbow tables.
+These tools are built to recover passwords using a variety of techniques, including dictionary searches, brute force, and .
 Passwords that are eight or fewer characters and contain no variations such as uppercase, digits or symbols, are cracked in a matter of seconds by ordinary computer hardware.

 Another bad habit is reusing passwords.
 If you have created a strong password but have reused it across multiple systems, your data are at risk.
 This is a result of the fact that your password for a specific system is not only under your control, it’s also under the control of the system operator.
 A password can be considered a “shared secret.”
 Therefore, you implicitly rely on the system operator to take care to safeguard your password.
 Experience has shown that many systems handle passwords insecurely and it has led to massive caches of usernames and passwords published online.
 The availability of such lists provides opportunities for attackers to try to access systems whose operators protect passwords properly but are left vulnerable due to the disclosure of passwords from other systems.